What is Big Data?

 - Volume.
-Many factors contribute to the increase in data volume – transaction-based data stored through the years, text data constantly streaming in from social media, increasing amounts of sensor data being collected, etc. In the past, excessive data volume created a storage issue.
-But with today's decreasing storage costs, other issues emerge, including how to determine relevance amidst the large volumes of data and how to create value from data that is relevant.
+Many factors contribute to the increase in data volume.
+Transaction-based data stored through the years.
+Unstructured data streaming in from social media.
+Increasing amounts of sensor and machine-to-machine data being collected.
+In the past, excessive data volume was a storage issue.
+But with decreasing storage costs, other issues emerge, including how to determine relevance within large data volumes and how to use analytics to create value from relevant data.

 - Velocity.
-According to Gartner, velocity "means both how fast data is being produced and how fast the data must be processed to meet demand."
-RFID tags and smart metering are driving an increasing need to deal with torrents of data in near-real time.
-Reacting quickly enough to deal with velocity is a challenge to most organizations.
+Data is streaming in at unprecedented speed and must be dealt with in a timely manner.
+RFID tags, sensors and smart metering are driving the need to deal with torrents of data in near-real time.
+Reacting quickly enough to deal with data velocity is a challenge for most organizations.

-At SAS, we consider two other dimensions when thinking about big data:
+At SAS, we consider two additional dimensions when thinking about big data:

 - Variability.
 In addition to the increasing velocities and varieties of data, data flows can be highly inconsistent with periodic peaks.
-Is something big trending in the social media?
-Perhaps there is a high-profile IPO looming.
-Maybe swimming with pigs in the Bahamas is suddenly the must-do vacation activity.
-Daily, seasonal and event-triggered peak data loads can be challenging to manage – especially with social media involved.
+Is something trending in social media?
+Daily, seasonal and event-triggered peak data loads can be challenging to manage.
+Even more so with unstructured data involved.

 - Complexity.
-When you deal with huge volumes of data, it comes from multiple sources.
-It is quite an undertaking to link, match, cleanse and transform data across systems.
+Today's data comes from multiple sources.
+And it is still an undertaking to link, match, cleanse and transform data across systems.
 However, it is necessary to connect and correlate relationships, hierarchies and multiple data linkages or your data can quickly spiral out of control.
-Data governance can help you determine how disparate data relates to common definitions and how to systematically integrate structured and unstructured data assets to produce high-quality information that is useful, appropriate and up-to-date.

 Examples of big data